TheM1ddleM1n/WaddleClient/README.md

 3. Find localhost in Storage
 4. Clear localStorage

-### Hue Slider Not Working
+### Theme Not Changing

 **Try these solutions:**

-1. Drag the slider all the way left (0°) then right (360°)
+1. Click the theme button again
 2. Refresh the page
 3. Check console for JavaScript errors
 4. Ensure you're using a modern browser (ES6+ support)

 **Expected behavior:**
-- Slider updates color preview in real-time
 - Menu header changes color immediately
+- All buttons update to new color
-- Crosshair color syncs with slider position
+- Counters update to new color
-- All changes save automatically
+- Theme preference saves automatically

 ### Performance Issues